 As well as being a direct way of buying and selling currency for those who are travelling or sending money overseas, the exchange rate is also used as a way of measuring a country’s economic health [Investopedia].
-A country that has a higher-valued currency means that their imports are cheaper and exports are more expensive for other countries to buy.
+Having a strong exchange rate means that your country’s currency is valued well against other currencies around the world.

 The majority of exchange rates are determined by the foreign exchange market, or “forex”, which particularly impacts the currencies most used by people in the US (such as: Mexican pesos, Canadian dollars, European euros, British pounds, and Japanese yen).
 [The Balance] More on the factors that affect these exchange rates a little later on.

-Countries that are pegged to the dollar:
+Countries that are pegged to the dollar